SepulchralVerdigris/path2victory/Base Game.md

 A *Path 2 Victory* game takes place over several rounds.

 Every creature gets one turn to act each round.
-Players alternate activating creatures from their warband to take a turn.
+Players alternate activating creatures from their party to take a turn.
 Once a creature has completed its turn, the next player gets to activate a creature to take their turn, and so on until every creature has been activated.
 If a player has activated all of their creatures, skip them until the rest of the players have activated all of their creatures.

 Once all creatures have been activated, the round ends and a new one begins.
 The first player to activate is the one to the left of the player who was first to activate in the previous round.